-If necessary, adjust or remove the head restraint/headrest to obtain the correct booster seat the head restraint/headrest is removed, store it in a secure place.
+If necessary, adjust or remove the head restraint/headrest to obtain the correct booster seat fit.
+If the head restraint/headrest is removed, store it in a secure place.
 Be sure to reinstall the head restraint/headrest when the booster seat is removed.
-For additional information about head restraint/headrest adjustment, removal, and installation, refer to "Head restraints/headrests" in this section.
+For additional information about head restraint/headrest adjustment, removal and installation, refer to "Head restraints/headrests" in this section.
+If the seating position does not have an adjustable head restraint/headrest and it is interfering with the proper booster seat fit, try another seating position or a different booster seat.